 This funding record is inactive.
 Please see the program website or contact the program sponsor to determine if this program is currently accepting applications or will open again in the future.

-Advanced Nursing Education Nurse Practitioner Residency (ANE-NPR) Program
+Advanced Nursing Education Nurse Practitioner Residency and Fellowship (ANE-NPRF) Program

 Bureau of Health Workforce (BHW)

 Supports the establishment, expansion and/or enhancement of existing community-based nurse practitioners (NP) residency and fellowship training programs to increase access to primary care for rural, urban, and tribal underserved populations.
 Focuses on the integration of behavioral health and maternal health into primary care by supporting the transition from education completion to practice in community-based settings for the following provider types:

 - Primary care providers (adult, family, adult gerontology, pediatric and women's health NPs)

 - Behavioral health providers (psychiatric/mental health NPs)